 At some universities, the registrar’s office also includes the financial aid office.

 Subjects of Major and Minor Interest (Program or Major)

 A subject of major interest is a specialization within a general degree program.
 For example, a university might have a degree called “Arts”, but through that program, you may study a number of subjects of major interest, including History, Drama, Economics, English, French, Sociology, Philosophy, etc. Usually, you will be asked to choose your “subject of major interest” when you apply for a general degree program.

 You can also have 1 or 2 “minor” subjects of interest, which require fewer course credits.
 For example, you could major in History and complete a minor in Political Science.

 Tutorials and Labs

-In labs, you complete hands-on experiments to apply what you learned in a lecture, which is also led by a TA.
-These small labs will allow you to undertake research that’s relevant to your class.
+Labs are also led by TAs.
+In these, you complete hands-on experiments to apply what you learned in a lecture and undertake research that is relevant to your class.